toddbranch/ECE382/notes/L3/index.md

 So last time, we walked through this process at the command line level - just to show you what's going on at the lowest level.
 The IDE you'll be using - CCS - does a lot of that for you.
 So let's take a look at how that program might work in CCS.

 Let's start from scratch.
+Check out all of the variants available - each has different combinations of peripherals, memory.

 What variant of the MSP430 are we using?  **MSP430G2553**

 Let's check out the boilerplate you'll be given.

 Ask about different elements.
+What does the `.text` directive do?
+Where does our main ROM start?
+Talk about SP initialization, WDT.

 Let's add the three lines of code that lit up our LEDs in the Main Loop section.